 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.

-The operations between business segments are based on trading terms.
-Financial resources are allocated among business segments.
-The interest rate of the above mentioned resources is calculated on the value of Bank's capital.
-In banks operating segments are included operating assets and liabilities, which are the most part of the bank's assets and liabilities.
+In banks operating segments are included operating assets and liabilities, which are the most part of the Group's assets and liabilities.